Lmenuontop/python-projects/README.md

 # python-projects
 wow, github.
-"Assets" folder is for file "main.py"
+ai_calc.py is made by chatgpt, so is half of snake.py "Assets" folder is for file "main.py", "ai_calc.py" and "gc_1(wip).py"